BILL AND MELINDA GATES ARE NOT WHO YOU THINK THEY AREFebruary 4, 2021

 - Become knowledgeable about the history and the social and political science in this fascinating and diverse land so that you can spread the truth about what is really happening in this social experiment of the rainbow nation.

 - Call your congressmen or women and apply pressure on them to find out what the USA policy is on South Africa.
-This kind of grass roots pressure was, as you remember, very effective in placing sanctions on the White South African government of the 80’s and 90’s.
+This kind of grassroots pressure was, as you remember, very effective in placing sanctions on the apartheid government of the ’80s and ’90s.

-- Communicate with others on the various articles exploring different aspects of the problem and brainstorm on approaches which may or may not work.
+- Communicate with others on the various articles exploring different aspects of the problem and brainstorm on approaches that may or may not work.

 We do not plan on being another website which asks for more of your hard earned money.
 But if you feel compelled to contribute financially to support a cause, we will be happy to offer leads to convenient, honest and reputable organizations accepting donations.

-Twenty three years after South Africa became a democratic country and the darling of the media because of the relatively peaceful transition of power from predominantly colonial ruling class to a democratically elected government with a constitution written for the people, many are unaware that it is a deeply segregated country.
+Twenty-five years after South Africa became a democratic country and the darling of the media because of the relatively peaceful transition of power from the predominantly colonial ruling class to a democratically elected government with a constitution written for the people, many are unaware that it is a deeply segregated country.